Christian Democratic Party (Norway): Social values

 The Christian Democratic Party is generally socially conservative.

 The party opposes euthanasia and abortion, except in cases of rape or when the mother's life is at risk.
 The party supports accessibility to contraception as a way of lowering abortion rates.

-KrF wishes to ban research on human foetuses and has expressed scepticism of proposals to liberalise biotechnology laws in Norway.
+KrF wishes to ban the use of human foetuses in research and has expressed scepticism of proposals to liberalise biotechnology laws in Norway.
 Bondevik's second government made the biotechnology laws of Norway among the strictest in the world, with support from the Socialist Left Party and the Centre Party, but a 2004 case involving a child with thalassemia brought the laws under fire.

 LGBT rights

 On LGBT issues, the party supports permitting same-sex couples to live together but opposes same-sex marriage and adoption rights.
 The party has criticized the Polish government's policy towards LGBT people, and supported the Norwegian government's decision to withdraw financial support to Polish municipalities that have declared themselves as LGBT-free zones.
 The party's leader at the time, Kjell Ingolf Ropstad, stated: "To not be discriminated against because of one's sexual orientation is a fundamental human right.
 Therefore, it is important that the government now is clear about the terms of receiving financial support through the EEA funds.
 We want to support a policy that protects diversity and freedom."
 The party maintains neutrality on the issue of gay clergy, calling that an issue for the Church.
-As of 2024, the party promotes anti-gender and anti-trans rhetoric, attacking what they refer to as "gender ideology."
+Since 2024, the party has promoted anti-gender and anti-trans rhetoric, attacking what they refer to as "gender ideology."